Impress your family and friends with this lip-smacking, homemade Chicken Francaise. So effortless, you’ll have it on regular rotation.

 What Is Chicken Francaise

-Also known as Chicken Francese, it consists of chicken breasts coated in flour and egg, then pan-fried and served in a white wine and lemon sauce that is flavored with butter and chicken stock.
+Also known as Chicken Francese, it consists of chicken breasts coated in flour and egg, then pan-fried and served in a white wine and lemon sauce flavored with butter and chicken stock.

 Chicken Breast Buying Guide